mlehotay/ier/IER/IER-specification.md

 1. is generated by the system’s own integrated dynamics
 2. cannot be decomposed without loss of system identity
-3. cannot be externally resolved, offloaded, or paused
+3. cannot be externally resolved, paused, or offloaded
-4. matters to system-wide regulation and persistence
+4. is globally relevant to system-wide regulation and persistence

-Intrinsic constraint is the **critical threshold concept** of IER.
+**Intrinsic constraint is defined without reference to experience; experience is defined by reference to regimes of intrinsic constraint.**

+(This sentence defensively locks circularity.)

 ---